NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/doc/source/configuration.rst

     whatever it needs to do in order to create the output file[s].

 :output:
-    This field can either be a single string (as in the ``exome_variants``) or can be a dictionary with multiple output files, each with a unique name (as in ``cnv``).
+    This field is a dictionary with at least one output file.
+The combination of feature label and output label must be unique (e.g., (`exome_variants`, `by_gene`) is unique).
 These output files can use the ``{prefix}`` placeholder which will be filled in with the :ref:`config-prefix` field.
 It is expected that these files will be created by the snakefile specified for this feature set.
+In this example, `featurex/cnv.snakefile` is expected to create the three output files listed and `features/variants.snakefile` is expected to create one output file.

 .. note::